overlay-market/OIPs/notes/note-8.md

 \\[ \delta_l = \frac{1}{2} F_{X_{\nu}}^{-1}\bigg( F_{X_{\nu}}(g^{-1}(C_p)) - \alpha \bigg) \\]

-There is no cap on the short side of the trade as long as \\( C_p \geq 1 \\), so the short spread calculation, \\( \delta_s \\), is unaffected for this adjustment.
+There is no cap on the short side of the position as long as \\( C_p \geq 1 \\), so the short spread calculation, \\( \delta_s \\), is unaffected for this adjustment.

 ## Deriving \\( \lambda \\)

-We want to minimize the expected value of the trader's PnL from the scalp, assuming the PnL would be > 0 without imposing market impact on the trade (i.e. spot has spiked beyond the static spread).
-Formally, the expected value conditioned on the scalp trade being profitable without market impact is given by
+We want to minimize the expected value of the user's PnL from the scalp, assuming the PnL would be > 0 without imposing market impact on the position (i.e. spot has spiked beyond the static spread).
+Formally, the expected value conditioned on the scalp position being profitable without market impact is given by

 $$\begin{eqnarray}
 \mathbb{E} \bigg[ \mathrm{PnL} (Q, t+\nu) | \mathrm{PnL}_{\lambda = 0} > 0 \bigg] &\approx& \mathbb{E} \bigg[ Q e^{- \lambda Q} \cdot \bigg( e^{Y_{\nu}} - 1 \bigg) - Q \cdot \bigg( 1 - e^{- \lambda Q} \bigg) | Y_{\nu} > 0 \bigg] \\